 Paako Cove

 Also known as Maui’s secret cove.
-This beautiful pocket of sand is very popular for beach weddings, and lo and behold, there was a Hawaiian wedding going on when we got there late in the afternoon.
+This beautiful pocket beach is very popular for weddings, and lo and behold, there was a Hawaiian wedding going on when we got there late in the afternoon.
 The locals kindly allowed us to crash their wedding.
 It’s a beautiful intimate beach that sets itself apart from the rest.
-If you want to go for a swim, enter safely in the space between the rocks on the right side.
+If you want to go for a swim, enter safely in the space between the rocks located on the right side.

 This is how Paako cove looks like on a clear day.